hayo0914/aws-iot-device-generation-sample/README.md

-# AWS IoT Device Registration using Lambda
+# AWS IoT Device Registration using Lambda Example

 This is an example of creating AWS IoT Device and generate Certificate using Lambda.